the-human-colossus-foundation/oca-spec/RFCs/0002-OCA_Bundle_Archive/README.md

 - Start Date: 2023-02-10

 ## Summary
-OCA Bundle Archive is an archival, human-accessible version of the OCA bundle for data preservation.
-When archiving data, the data could be stored with both the machine-actionable OCA Bundle, and the more human readable OCA Bundle Archive versions.
+OCA README is human-accessible representation of the OCA bundle for human access, OCA discoverability, and schema preservation.

 ## Motivation
-For archiving data (specifically research data) we are thinking of time scales of 50+ years of accessibility after creation.
+For helping humans to understand OCA Bundles.
 Requirements for a datasets schema to be this accessible are:
 - Human readable
 - Easy to read
 - Low tech (.txt)